Knowledge Base

 • If you have a transfer lock on your Domain Names, the Primary Contact of the Account can contact us for assistance with having the lock reviewed for expedited removal.

-• ICANN Change of Registrant Lock (COR) – 60-day Lock.
+• ICANN Change of Registrant Lock (COR) – 60-day lock.

 Important: Once your domain name has been transferred successfully to a different registrar, make sure to update the ADNS records to continue using your services with us (e.g., website & email hosting).
-For more information, you may visit How Do I Manage DNS and Advanced DNS Records and Cloud Mail DNS Settings for more information.
+For more information, you may visit How to Manage DNS and Advanced DNS Records and Cloud Mail DNS Settings for more information.

 Did you find this article helpful?